Ferry Mate – Kingston

 What a career in the OPS can offer you

 The Ontario Public Service (OPS) is committed to being an employer of first choice, creating a positive and inclusive work environment.

 • Competitive compensation and benefits

-• Flexible work arrangements including flexible hours, telework (remote work), compressed work week, or job sharing (if applicable)
+• Flexible work arrangements, including flexible hours, telework (remote work), a compressed work week, or job sharing (if applicable)

 • Collegial and professional work culture

 • Career growth and development opportunities across multiple business areas

 • On-the-job training to support your success in the role